VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Our Method

 \subsection{Forced Rethinking}

-While GRPO with SSR improves optimization stability, we observe that \emph{complex, deliberative "slow-thinking" patterns, such as explicit self-correction, did not consistently emerge as a direct result of standard RL on VLMs}, a divergence from trends observed in large text-only models.
-To explicitly cultivate these deeper reasoning processes within our VLM framework, we introduce a training technique termed \emph{Forced Rethinking}.
-This method aims to proactively encourage the model to engage in more extensive internal deliberation before arriving at a final prediction.
+While GRPO with SSR improves optimization stability, we observe that \emph{complex, deliberate thinking patterns, such as explicit self-correction, did not consistently emerge as a direct result of standard RL on VLMs}, a divergence from trends observed in large text-only models.
+Specifically, the base model, Qwen2.5-VL-Instruct, did not intrinsically generate reasoning processes incorporating self-reflection.
+To explicitly cultivate deliberate reasoning within our VLM framework, we introduce a training technique termed \emph{Forced Rethinking}.
+This method aims to proactively encourage the model to engage in more extensive internal deliberation before producing a final answer.

-As depicted in Fig.~\ref{fig:method}, the central principle of Forced Rethinking involves a targeted intervention within the RL rollout procedure.
+Forced Rethinking employs two means to stimulate the model's deliberate reasoning.
+The first, a straightforward means, involves a hint within the instruction prompt itself, e.g., "regularly perform self-reflection on your ongoing reasoning".
+This contextual cue serves to increase the model's propensity for generating rethinking sequences.
+The core principle of Forced Rethinking, however, lies in a targeted intervention within the RL rollout procedure, as depicted in Fig.~\ref{fig:method}.
 Following the VLM's initial generation of a response \( y_1 \) to a given input \( x \), we append a specific textual "rethinking trigger" to \( y_1 \).
-This augmented sequence is then fed back into the model, prompting it to generate a subsequent response segment \( y_2 \).
+This augmented sequence is then fed back into the model, urging it to generate a subsequent response segment \( y_2 \).
 Consequently, the complete generated sequence becomes \( y = y_1 \oplus \text{trigger} \oplus y_2 \).
 To elicit a diverse range of reasoning behaviors, we designed three distinct categories of triggers: self-verification, self-correction, and self-questioning.
+Detailed descriptions of these rethinking triggers are provided in the appendix.

-To minimize disruption to the learned policy, we apply the strategy to a sampled fraction \(q < 1\) of the generated responses.
-Notably, we observed that relying solely on the standard RL loss was insufficient for the model to consistently adopt the desired rethinking behavior.
-Therefore, we augment the training objective with an additional negative log-likelihood loss specifically applied to the \(y_2\) segments that lead to a correct final answer.
-This auxiliary loss directly incentivizes the model to generate the desired rethinking patterns.
+This approach functions as a form of guided exploration~\citep{wang2025learning}, but it carries the inherent risk of disrupting the policy's native distribution.
+To mitigate this, we apply this forced rethinking to only a fraction \(q < 1\) of the generated responses.
+Furthermore, we retain only those rethinking trajectories that lead to a correct final answer.
+Based on these successful forced rethinking trajectories, we incorporate an additional Supervised Fine-tuning (SFT) loss, which directly incentivizes the model to generate the desired deliberate thinking patterns.